reconjohn/PtD/docs/energy_code.md

 ## Document
 ### Loads
-* In general, information disclosure of roof dead and live load
+* Indicate the information disclosure of roof dead and live load
 * Designed with PV > 4 lb/ sq (Seattle residential code 2017)

 ### Interconnection
-* Location of reserved electrical BOS, conduit route information
+* Indicate the location of reserved electrical BOS, conduit route and pathway information

 ### Documentation
 * Provide to occupants (CEC)